Brecon Beacons horseshoe ridge walk

 On foot: The Beacons Way and the Taff Trail pass close by

 By bike: NCN Route 8-Lon Las Cymru and Taff trail pass close by from Brecon and also from Talybont-on-Usk to the east and Cardiff from the south.
-The infamous Gap road passes close by and can be joined from the trail at Torpantau.
+The famous Gap road passes close by and can be joined from the trail at Torpantau.
 For further information, visit the Sustrans website.
 Beacons Bus carries bikes over the summer from Cardiff to Brecon

 By train: Merthyr Tydfil 12 miles (19kms), Abergavenny 30 miles (48km), then catch X43 bus